 Undertaking surveys enables us to capture individual's perceptions or feelings of safety and how they feel the partnership are tackling issues in their area and the borough as a whole.
-Surveys provided a representative response and can allow us to understand whether there are any areas of particular concern, as well as ensuring that the Partnership's priorities are aligned with those of the residents of Maidstone.
+Surveys provide a representative response and can allow us to understand whether there are any areas of particular concern, as well as ensuring that the Partnership's priorities are aligned with those of the residents of Maidstone.

-In 2021 we undertook a public and youth surveys to help inform our 2022-25 priorities.
-For the public survey, we used similar questions to those asked in 2019 so comparisons could be drawn.
+In 2021 we undertook a public to help inform our 2022-25 priorities.
+We used similar questions to those asked in 2019 so comparisons could be drawn.